rmcuenen/svgplot/README.md

 # SVG Plot Module Extension
+**Note:** The [master](https://github.com/rmcuenen/svgplot/tree/master) branch only holds the JavaScript source and the Java test resources.
+The HTML pages are maintained in the [gh-pages](https://github.com/rmcuenen/svgplot/tree/gh-pages) branch.

 ## Information
 The SVG Plot Module Extension consists of multiple modules, each of which performs a specific task within the parsing of __‘plot’__ elements.